sst/sst/www/docs/constructs/Service.about.md

 ### Configuring Service Container

 Here's an example of configuring the Fargate container health check.
+Make sure the `curl` command exists inside the container.

 ```js
 import { Duration } from "aws-cdk-lib/core";